ChristianBarreto/ilia-frontend-challenge/README.md

 `$ yarn test` and press `q` to exit

 ### 4.2 To run E2E tests, use the following script:
+To run the Cypress headless use:

 `$ yarn cypress:test`
+(make sure you are running the project on your local environment)

 ## 5. Project strategy
 I'm delivering all requirements mentioned on the test Repo and email.
 As part of my strategy I decided to focus on the main functionalities and delivery a sample of usage of the side requirements.